Skip to main content

 Tamas and Hering have spent years trying to climb the tech industry ladder, sometimes in strange ways.

-Tamas, a German financier, is a former partner at DST Global, a Moscow-based investment firm founded by Israeli entrepreneur Yuri Milner that has close links to the Kremlin.
+Tamas, a German financier, is a former partner at DST Global, an investment firm founded by Israeli entrepreneur Yuri Milner that has close links to the Kremlin.
 Tamas led blockbuster investments in Facebook, Airbnb, and Twitter.

 In 2011, Tamas was named among the “most powerful people in tech you’ve never heard of” by venture capitalists Marc Andreessen and Ben Horowitz.
 “He is Yuri Milner’s human supercomputer,” they wrote.
 “He’s on speed-dial for everyone trying to build the most successful, highest-scale, global Internet companies today.”